About 61.25% of marketing emails never make it to the inbox.

 Check out the knowledge bases of each ISP; you’ll find best practices and guidance targeted to bulk senders on what the ISPs want to see from you as well as how to get to the inbox.
 Chances are there’s something you’ve overlooked or were previously unaware of.

 If you’re an ONTRAPORT user, we recommend reviewing our delivery documentation and making sure you’re following those best practices.
-If you find yourself stuck, reach out to our delivery team and we’ll be happy to coach you.
+If you find yourself stuck, reach out to our delivery team, and we’ll be happy to work with you.

-ONTRAPORT is proud to announce its integration with 250ok: a seed testing service that’ll help all ONTRAPORT users quell their email deliverability woes by offering insight into deliverability, inbox rate, and reputation with the biggest ISPs.
+Using a seed testing service like 250OK, Return Path, or IBM Email Optimization will help stop email deliverability woes by offering insight into deliverability, inbox rate, and reputation with the biggest ISPs.

-Perhaps its greatest feature, 250ok’s seed list optimization weights your seed list based on the list that you’re currently mailing.
-Essentially, you can take your mailing list and put it into 250ok and it will spit out a seed list that’s tailored to the distributions of your list.
+Seed list optimization is one of the most beneficial tools a seed testing service can offer.
+Essentially, you can take your mailing list, put it into the software, and it will spit out a seed list that’s tailored to the distribution of your list.

 If you were to conduct a seed test on an unweighted list, your overall unweighted inbox rate might read 70%.
 That statistic is not indicative of your true list.
-For example, the seed list could very well be bogged down by foreign ISPs, none of which appear on your actual mailing list.
+For example, the seed list could very well be bogged down by ISPs that don’t appear on your list.

 Our Top 3 Seed Testing Tips

-Once you’ve procured 250ok or any other preferred seed testing service, you’ll do well to use these tips to ensure (near) pristine delivery.
+Once you’ve procured your preferred seed testing service, you’ll do well to use these tips to ensure (near) pristine delivery.

 Bulk mail regulations constantly change, as do spam filters.
 In turn, your email inbox rates can fluctuate without you even knowing it.

-Don’t just sign up for 250ok (or another seed testing service), run a couple of tests and then drop it.
+Don’t just sign up for a seed testing service, run a couple of tests, and then drop it.
 If you’re taking the critical step to sign up, actively monitor your reputation going forward.
 Though you may not run into any issues with your first few mailings, there could be a problem with the next one.

 Email lists are by no means static.
 New providers sprout up often, and it’s not uncommon for existing providers to merge.

-When you first get access to 250ok, play with it a little bit.
+When you first get access to your new seed testing service, play with it a little bit.

 Try your content.
 Look at inbox rates for emails that have garnered good open rates in the past.
 Seed test those against emails that have had negative open rates.
 If this is your first time seed testing, by all means include your seed list on your next broadcast to your whole list.
 The resulting numbers are really going to tell you how you’re being delivered.

 If you’re limiting your testing to content — and excluding your list — you won’t have a firm grasp on which is delivering well and which is not.
-Sure it’ll give you a general idea on how your content will be delivered, but your list reputation is equally important.
+Sure, it’ll give you a general idea of how your content will be delivered, but your list reputation is equally important.